Longstone, Edinburgh: Community facilities

 Hailes Quarry Park is a public park and recreation area between Longstone and Kingsknowe that is on the site of a former quarry that closed in 1902.

 Redhall park is a public park bordering Longstone and Slateford that includes a football pitch, pavillon and play area.
 Redhall park contains the First and Second World War memorial for the Longstone and Slateford communities.

 Education

 Longstone has two educational facilities.
 Longstone Primary School is a non denominational primary school based at Redhall Grove (before 1957 it was based in Longstone Road).
 Longstone Primary School is a Category C listed structure and was built between 1954 and 1957 to a design by Reid and Forbes in a horizontal art deco style.
 It is considered a notable example of a 1950s modernist school building.

-Recently an additional school built next to Longstone Primary School called Redhall Primary School supports children with moderate learning difficulties.
+In 2008 an additional school built next to Longstone Primary School called Redhall Primary School supports children with moderate learning difficulties.